 The perfect shot of espresso used to come from your favorite café.
 Now, you can make it right in your own home, as well as many of the espresso-based drinks you’ve come to love.
 Though these machines used to be rather expensive, these days you can get the best espresso machine under $500 with very little effort.

-To help you choose the right model, we’ve reviewed five of the top espresso machines on the market.
+To help you choose the right model, we’ve reviewed eight of the top espresso machines on the market.
 The Breville BES840XL/A is our favorite, with a low-pressure infusion for perfect extraction, the PID temperature control, the Flexible Shot Control, and a ton of accessories.
 There are also machines on our list that use beans, pre-ground coffee, or capsules, plus we’ve included models with both automated and manual controls.

 If you’re in the market for one of these machines, you should check out some specific features.
 The type of coffee it takes is one, so you know what to keep in stock.
 The water tank capacity will tell you how often you need to fill it based on your specific use.
 You may also want to look at the dimensions of the machine to make sure you have room for it, especially if you have limited counter space.
 To help you decide which one is the best espresso machine under $500 for you, we created a comparison table with some in-depth reviews, plus added a detailed buying guide at the end to give you everything you need to make the most informed decision possible.